 “We’re not really materialistic.
 There’s nothing I can buy for Nico that would make him super happy… I like preparing food for him.
 Cooking is my love language.”

+However, it’s still important for married couples to have their own income and savings in addition to their joint bank account.
 “I don’t believe in ‘what is yours is mine’ and vice versa.
-We share a lot of things, but we still have our separate income,” Nico said.
+We share a lot of things, but we still have our separate income,” Nico explained.

 For instance, 80% of Nico’s money is invested in LM10 Corporation, an agribusiness tech company he founded in 2012, as well as more diversified investments.
 The rest is invested in private equity at a 5% yearly return with no exit cost.

-When they’re presented with various investment options, many people tend to choose the one with the lowest risk.
+When presented with various investment options, many people tend to choose the one with the lowest risk.
 For Nico, this is a pitfall that married couples must avoid.